 In addition to the mentioned documents, the applicant may have to submit others, according to the Consulate’s decision.

 Timeframe and cost to apply for the D7 visa

 The procedure to obtain the above documents usually takes about a month.

-The analysis of the process by the Consulate of Portugal can take between 2 or 3 months, depending on the country where the process starts and the documents presented.
+The analysis of the process by the Consulate of Portugal can take between 2 to 3 months.
+This depends on the country where the process starts and the documents that are presented.